Skip to main content Skip to navigation Skip to footer

 Connect to a Repository

-rdc vscode connect -r my-app -m server-1
+rdc vscode connect my-app

 This command: